FaithAlone.net

 Ultimately, regardless of the particulars of the arguments given from either side, at base, there are only two answers being proposed:

-Personally, I do not find attempts to justify clinging to #2 to be worthy of serious consideration.
+Attempts to justify clinging to #2 are not worthy of serious consideration.
 It is intuitive that matter-energy, and natural laws, are the products of intelligence.
 These things are deaf, and dumb, yet they have properties - mass, charge, behavior, etc. - which demand an explanation.
 Their bare existence demands an explanation.
 Also, their continuing to exist demands an explanation.

 Why is there something rather than nothing?
 Because an uncaused God, who is supremely intelligent and powerful, made it.
 There is no other explanation for why things exist, and have the properties that they have.